 Jessie has been working in education since 2015 and joined The London Acorn School as a Kindergarten assistant.
 She is a keen gardener and horticulturist and regularly assists with Woodland Craft lessons.
 Jessie is currently studying for her Level 5 Waldorf Early Years qualification and in her spare time she enjoys gardening and exploring the natural world.

 Martin started teaching in 2003, coming from a sports coaching background.
 He trained in central London and then worked in different schools across Sutton, Kingston and Merton.
-He recently moved to the independent school and taught in a prep school for 3 years before joining the London Acorn School in 2020 as woodwork teacher.
+He recently moved to the independent school and taught in a prep school for 3 years before joining the London Acorn School in 2020 as the Woodwork Teacher.

 Karin joined the teaching profession in 2002, specialising in Early Years.
-She joined The London Acorn School in September 2018 as our Woodland Craft Leader and as a leader of the Little Acorns Parent and Child Groups.
+She joined The London Acorn School in September 2018 as our Woodland Craft Leader.
 Karin continues to run her own studio where she writes, tells stories, and designs/performs shadow puppet theatre.
 In her spare time, Karin likes playing music, fabric printing, and walking in the forest as often as possible.

 Emma has worked in education since 2001.
 Her roles have included SEN teaching assistant, literacy and numeracy support in small groups and higher level teaching assistant.
 She has taught children from nursery age to year six.
 She joined The London Acorn School in 2020 as the after school club leader.
 She enjoys being creative and brings this to her role doing many different craft activities with the children.
 She is a qualified yoga teacher and runs yoga club in school.
 Her spare time is spent doing yoga, walking and cycling.